collin90/Nautilus/README.md

 # 🐚 Nautilus

-A conservation-focused, gamified app for exploring Earth’s species
+A conservation-focused, gamified app for exploring life on Earth

 ## 🌍 Overview